icon BELTOWER

 Screen Shot 3

-shows X and Y Calls, Splice at part-lead and Rounds
+shows T and Y Special Calls, Splice at part-lead and Rounds

-This shows touch-specific X and Y calls with their definitions (can be any number of rows), Hnn, Wnn, P and R as the last event on each row signalling a method-change at a Half-lead, a roW and where it comes round at Part-lead, plus a final call of Rounds.
+This shows touch-specific T and Y calls with their definitions, Hnn, Wnn, P and R as the last call on each line signalling a method-change at a Half-lead, a roW and where it comes round at Part-lead, plus a final call of Rounds.

 part-lead splicing